Jimmy Garoppolo Player Prop Bets for NFL Week 7 | San Francisco vs. Indianapolis 10/24/2021

 - Garoppolo did not record a pass attempt in Week 5 versus the Cardinals.

-- Garoppolo has put up 422 passing yards (140.7 ypg) on 39-of-63 with three touchdowns against two interceptions over his last three games.
+- Garoppolo has thrown for 422 yards (140.7 ypg) to lead San Francisco, completing 61.9% of his passes and collecting three touchdown passes and two interceptions over his last three appearances.

 Garoppolo's San Francisco Teammates